By: Courtney Gayle Morgan

 It is painted, the scroll shape is unusual, the pegs are geared, the chin rest is center-mounted, and it has frets.

 The violin is widely considered to be more difficult to play than the guitar because it does not have frets (a misconception, as explained here).
 As a result, people who are interested in learning to play the violin often ask why violins do not have frets.
 After all, it seems like a simple solution, if you believe that frets would make things less difficult, to simply redesign the instrument so that it has frets, and there are in fact violins with frets, especially electric violins.
-Some have frets that only go partway up the fingerboard, like the violin in the picture above, and others, like those in the video below, have frets that go nearly to the end of the fingerboard.
+Some have frets that only go partway up the fingerboard, like the violin in the picture above, while others have frets that go nearly to the end of the fingerboard.

-The above video also makes the point that frets are helpful in certain styles of music, especially electronically-amplified music.
-However, there is another solution to this for violinists who are not comfortable with frets.
-You can use an in ear monitor so that you can better hear your violin.
+Frets on electric violins are widely considered helpful in certain styles of music, especially electronically-amplified music.
+However, there are other solutions for violinists who are not comfortable with frets.
 Classically-trained violinists would generally disagree with the claim that frets are an improvement, as will be further explained below.

 A History of Frets